INSIDE: The ULTIMATE GUIDE of the things you MUST pack in your Family Travel First Aid Bag.

 Jack’s reactions to tick bites are getting worse, so now we always carry these things with us.

-The latest advice from the Australian Government for tick removal is to kill the tick by spraying it with a product that contains ether, such as Wart off freeze, Aerostart, or Elastoplast cold spray.
+The latest advice from the Australian Government for tick removal on adults and older kids is to kill the tick by spraying it with a product that contains ether, such as Wart off freeze spray, Aerostart, or Elastoplast cold spray.

 Prevention & First Aid for Bites and Stings

-17. Mosquito patches made from natural citronella to apply to clothes and hats
+Buy mosquito patches made from natural citronella to apply to clothes and hats of both kids and adults.

-21. Bactroban ointment – antibiotic that prevents bacteria from growing on your skin.
+Bactroban ointment is an antibiotic that prevents bacteria from growing on your skin.
 It needs to be kept cool.

 Travel 1st Aid Kit for Asthma and Allergies